Auto-Mech/mechdriver/docs/rst/execution.rst

 Running
 -------

-Eexecution of the code is very simple; the user only needs to run the mechdriver executable with python
+Execution of the code is very simple; the user only needs to run the mechdriver executable with python

 .. code-block:: console